Fan falls from stands at Pittsburgh's PPG Paints Arena during Penguins-Blues game

 "We saw a bunch of people scrambling over there ... saw him taken away," witness Devin Voop told KDKA.
 "Obviously, I hope he's OK."

 The incident comes on the heels of a worker at Acrisure Stadium falling 50 feet from the stadium's scoreboard on Saturday night.
-Authorities said the worker, who was last listed in critical condition, suffered severe injuries, mainly to his lower extremities.
+Authorities said the worker suffered severe injuries, mainly to his lower extremities, and was listed in critical condition.